 As we go about our daily lives, we rely upon the police officer diverting traffic away from a crash, the firefighter who pulls the victim from the crumpled car and the paramedic who performs life-saving CPR measures.
 But fewer people are applying for these first-responder jobs.

-Police departments in some cities are reporting a 90% drop in applications.
+Police departments in some cities are reporting a 90 percent drop in applications.
 Without fresh manpower to replace an aging workforce, the public safety industry is left to compete with safer and better-paying industries over a dwindling pool of qualified applicants.
 And with the economy at “full employment” this competition for workers has intensified.

 Imagine calling 911 and waiting indefinitely as your house is reduced to cinders because a short-staffed fire department can’t keep up with demand for emergency services.

 The threat of short-staffed departments is happening in rural towns outside of Baltimore, as a lack of volunteers to supplement firefighting staff led one department to admit it can’t handle every call.

 Whether it’s a fire department serving a population of millions or a small-town police force counting fewer than a dozen officers, American taxpayers expect a timely response and impeccable training to protect the lives of people in their communities.
 This assumption is threatened and faith in our public sector will be shattered if solutions to this employment crisis are not addressed.